Keeping Up with the Joneses – It's Real

 Written by Kelley Keehn

 It used to be that if you were poor, you looked poor.
 If you were rich, everyone knew you were rich.
-But with the creation of credit, and with today's cheap credit, it's easy and enticing to live like a big shot while only paying the interest on that rising debt.
+But with the creation of credit, and with today's cheap credit, it's easy and enticing to live like a big shot while only paying the interest on rising debt.

-The Dangers of Keeping Up
+The Dangers of Keeping Up and Accruing Debt

-Canadians are more susceptible because "not only do they believe they can afford it and deserve it, but they also feel like they need to have it to maintain their 'level' in society."
+Canadians are more susceptible because not only do they believe they can afford it and deserve it, but they also feel like they need to have it to maintain their "level" in society.

 Tips to Help Arm Yourself Against Unreasonable Financial Comparisons

 - Remember, most people are purely concerned about themselves.
 They only look at others for comparison purposes—they just want to know where they themselves end up on the scale.
 They don't really care about you, per se.
 Who are you really trying to impress in the end, if no one's really watching you?

 - Focus on yourself.
 You don't know where people's money is really coming from.
 It could be from debt, but also parents or other relatives.

 - Happiness is a state of mind, and when you make it something external—like the latest gadget, a new partner, a new job, trend, car—you're no longer the master of your own happiness.
 No one should base their happiness on external things, because we can't control our environments 100%.